Frequently Asked Questions

 -

-Yes.
-Planning applications are carefully prepared and managed from initial feasibility through to submission.
+through to submission and approval.
 I’ll assess local planning policy, advise on the most appropriate approach, and guide you through the process clearly so you understand each step.

 -

 Yes.
 Margin works across residential and commercial architecture, from home extensions and new builds to workplace refurbishment, change of use, and redevelopment projects.
+The approach remains the same: thoughtful design, carefully guided.

 -